Agent Integration

 1. Creates/connects to the sandbox

-2. Starts the agent in a tmux session
+2. Starts the agent in a persistent session

 3. Passes the task prompt to the agent